Azure/ato-toolkit/README.md

 # Welcome to Azure's DoD DevSecOps Enterprise Open Source Solutions!

+# [ :warning: This library and all its artifacts are currently not actively maintained or supported.
+Please review the code and instructions carefully, and make any necessary additions or edits before using them.
+These resources are not actively contributed to or supported.]

 In this repository you will find DevSecOps solutions that will kickstart your path to DoD application development, authorization, and deployment.

 1. [Zero Trust Architecture Blueprint](https://github.com/Azure/ato-toolkit/tree/master/zero%20trust%20architecture%20blueprint)